kyongkyong289/DessertAdventureCli/README.md

 ```
 git clone https://github.com/kyongkyong289/DessertAdventureCli
 ```
+> or download zip in https://github.com/kyongkyong289/DessertAdventureCli.
+> 5. If you are using Windows
+> open downloaded file and double click dessertadventurecli.py to play the game!
-> 5. Go to the repository.
+> 5. If you are using Linux or Mac, go to the repository.
 > 6. Play the game!
 ```
 python3 dessertadventurecli.py